Minimum Quadratic Helicity States: Introduction

-In this work we consider the quadratic helicity of special cases of magnetic fields.
+In this work we consider another approach to calculate the quadratic helicities of special cases of magnetic fields, which is based on the ergodic theorem.
 Those are eigenvectors of the curl operator, which implies that the field is also force-free, i.e.\ the Lorentz force vanishes.
 We first introduce these fields and discuss some general properties by applying the Lobachevskii geometry to MHD.
 Then we show that they constitute quasi-stationary solutions of the ideal incompressible MHD equations by using geodesic flows \cite{1}.
 This is done on special manifolds equipped with a prescribed Riemannian metric, which corresponds to a dynamics of the Anosov type.
 Using the geodesic flow construction, we apply the results from hyperbolic dynamics to calculate higher invariants of the magnetic field of which presented calculations of quadratic helicities are the simplest examples.
 Finally, we show that those fields constitute minimal quadratic helicity states.